Brittany Jackson: Professional

 In 2006, she played for the San Jose Spiders of the National Women's Basketball League.
 She played for Turkish team Burhaniye Belediyespor after one season with the Spiders.
-In January 2008 she joined Polish team AZS KK Jelenia Góra and shortly afterward, signed with Atlanta, having failed to make the WNBA in her first three post-college season.
-She also works as a model.
+In January 2008 she joined Polish team AZS KK Jelenia Góra and shortly afterward, signed a training camp contract with Atlanta, having failed to make the WNBA in her first three post-college season.
+They waived her contract after 1 month.
+She also worked as a model.

+(Family)She is married with 2 children.